PratikPatil131/Java_Patterns/README.md

 Star Pattern P1 - P23

-## 📌 How to code and what logic is used Check out my youtube channel - https://www.youtube.com/c/Fluxsama  Make Sure to Subscribe !!
+## 📌 How to code and what logic is used?

+Check out my youtube channel - https://www.youtube.com/c/Fluxsama  Make Sure to Subscribe !!

  ### Program1 is P1 & so on .....